lindbrook/packageRank/README.md

     > 7 cholera   0.6.5 2019-06-11    Archive
     > 8 cholera   0.7.0 2019-08-28       CRAN

-While there are legitimate reasons for downloading past versions (e.g., research, container-based software distribution, etc.), examples like the above are “fingerprints” of efforts to download [CRAN](https://cran.r-project.org/).
-The problem here is that when your package is downloaded as part of such efforts, that download is more a reflection of an interest in [CRAN](https://cran.r-project.org/) as collection of packages than of an interest in your package *per se*.
-And since one of the uses of counting package downloads is to estimate interest in *your* package, it may be useful to exclude such entries.
+While there are “legitimate” reasons for downloading past versions (e.g., research, container-based software distribution, etc.), I’d argue that examples like the above are “fingerprints” of efforts to download [CRAN](https://cran.r-project.org/).
+While this is not necessarily problematic, it does mean that when your package is downloaded as part of such efforts, that download is more a reflection of an interest in [CRAN](https://cran.r-project.org/) itself (a collection of packages) than of an interest in your package *per se*.
+And since one of the uses of counting package downloads is to assess interest in *your* package, it may be useful to exclude such entries.

 To do so, I try to filter out these entries in two ways.
-The first identifies IP addresses that download “too many” packages and then filters out “campaigns”, large blocs of downloads that occur in (nearly) alphabetical order.
+The first identifies IP addresses that download “too many” packages and then filters out *campaigns*, large blocs of downloads that occur in (nearly) alphabetical order.
 The second looks for campaigns not associated with “greedy” IP addresses and filters out sequences of past versions downloaded in a narrowly defined time window.